 Zoning out for hours watching reruns, checking your mobile every 15 minutes, spending a morning surfing the Web for bargains — these are hardly behaviours that defy social norms.
 And, really, what’s the big whoop about checking your messages or biting your nails a wee bit too much?Nothing.
 Until it’s not nothing, that is.

 When done in excess, harmless habits morph into something far more sinister and self-destructive — what experts call “soft addictions.”And make no mistake: Soft addictions can run roughshod on your emotional and financial well-being.
+Moreover, chronic masturbation addiction would be considered more than just a soft addiction.

 The signs of soft addictions